Please first visit our requirements webpage prior to starting your application.

-- We strongly encourage applicants to have transcripts and letters received at CASPA on or near our August 1st submission deadline to assure timely processing.
-Applications that remain unverified (unprocessed) by CASPA after Tuesday, September 3rd will not be considered.
-It is solely the candidate's responsibility to submit and complete the CASPA application with ample time for verification (processing) by the final deadline of September 3rd.
+- We strongly encourage applicants apply as early as possible.
+If applying late in the cycle, have transcripts and letters received at CASPA on or near our August 1st submission deadline to assure ample time for processing.
+Applications that remain unverified (unprocessed) by CASPA after Wednesday, September 1st will not be considered.
+It is solely the candidate's responsibility to submit and complete the CASPA application with ample time for verification (processing) by the final deadline of September 1st.
 We do not make exceptions to deadlines.

 THERE IS NO SUPPLEMENTAL APPLICATION

-The Utah PA Program requires all applicants to complete the online CASPer test, the Computer-Based Assessment for Sampling Personal Characteristics.
-The purpose of the test is to allow us to acquire a wider range of applicant characteristics beyond what we can assess through the CASPA application alone.
+The Utah PA Program requires all applicants to complete the online CASPer test, the Computer-Based Assessment for Sampling Personal Characteristics, and also Snapshot, the video portion.
+The purpose of the test and Snapshot is to allow us to acquire a wider range of applicant characteristics beyond what we can assess through the CASPA application alone.
 CASPer is a situational judgment test.
 There is no affiliation between CASPA and CASPer.

-Applicants who have applied previously with the CASPer test must re-take the CASPer test.
+Applicants who have applied previously must re-take the CASPer test, and complete Snapshot.

-The CASPer test requires that candidates have access to a computer with reliable internet, audio, and webcam.
+The CASPer test and Snapshot requires that candidates have access to a computer with reliable internet, audio, and webcam.
 The test takes up to 90 minutes to complete and consists of 12 scenarios for which you will respond to a set of questions in limited time, about 5 minutes each.
-There is a $10.00 fee to take the test.
-An additional $10.00 will be assessed to send test results to each program you are apply to that requires the test.
+There is a $40.00 fee to take the test.
+An additional $12.00 will be assessed to send test results to each program you are apply to that requires the test.
+Snapshot can be completed separately, follow instructions on the website.
 Candidates who fail to complete the CASPer test will not be considered, and there will be no exceptions.
 There is no need to wait until your CASPA application is submitted or verified to complete your CASPer test.
 You can complete it on any available test date.

-Sign up for a test date with your 10-digit CASPA ID number and by uploading an image of your valid government issued photo ID at www.takeCASPer.com test CSP 10101 U.S. Professional Health Sciences.
+Sign up for a test date with your 10-digit CASPA ID number and by uploading an image of your valid government issued photo ID.
+Choose test CSP 10101 U.S. Professional Health Sciences.

-Your application will be eligible for processing only after 1) your CASPA application has been verified, and 2) your CASPer test has been taken, and we have received your test score approximately three weeks thereafter.
+Your application will be eligible for review only after 1) your CASPA application status is "verified", 2) your CASPer test has been taken, and 3) we have received your CASPer test score.

-You can submit your application to CASPA at any time after the application cycle opens in April and up to the submission deadline of August 1, even if your transcripts and letters have not yet been sent to CASPA.
-The final deadline to take the CASPer test is July 30.
+You can submit your application to CASPA at any time after the application cycle opens in late April and up to the submission deadline of August 1, even if your transcripts and letters have not yet been sent to CASPA.
 We recommend: